Submissions | Full Stop Australia

 Learn More

-Submission on the Implementation Considerations for the Criminalisation of Coercive Control in South Australia (PDF 1945kb)
+Submission on the Implementation Considerations for the Criminalisation of Coercive Control in South Australia

 Full Stop Australia supports the criminalisation of coercive control as one piece of a broader plan of action to properly and meaningfully respond to the scourge of coercive control.